wolfman30/project1/README.md

          * String username = "postgres";
          * String password = "2022AmazingCareer";

-        * replace all three properties with information to connect to your own AWS instance.
+        * replace all three properties (url, username, and password) with information to connect to your own AWS instance.

-(4) You need to create two tables with a few views, the SQL commands I will have to post here very soon.
+(4) You need to create two tables with a few views, the SQL commands.

+   To create the table for users:
+         create table ers_user (
+               id serial primary key,
+               first_name varchar(40),
+               last_name varchar(80),
+               pass_word text,
+               email text,
+               user_type varchar(30),
+               phone_number numeric(10)
+               );

 ## Demonstration